 Farming can be a busy lifestyle that requires learning options that fit varied schedules.
-CFGA has developed a learning platform that is mobile-friendly so that you can learn and reference information where ever you might be.
+CFGA has developed a learning platform that is mobile-friendly so you can learn and reference information wherever you might be.
 The learning platform creates opportunities for you to learn on your own or connect with other farmers learning the same materials.
-We also have created many opportunities to ask questions of mentors and other rotational grazing experts.
+We have also created many opportunities to ask questions of mentors and other rotational grazing experts.

-Whether you’re managing a large operation that keeps you on the farm, have an off-farm job or possible family commitments, this program was designed for people who are interested in learning, but may not always be able to attend the many great workshops available.
-With a device, an internet connection and a will to learn, CFGA’s Advanced Grazing Systems is a course to provide anyone wanting the basics on rotational grazing a foundation of the most important concepts.
+Whether you’re managing a large operation that keeps you on the farm, have an off-farm job or possible family commitments, this program is designed for people interested in learning, but who may not always be able to attend the many great workshops available.
+With a device, an internet connection and a will to learn, CFGA’s Advanced Grazing Systems is a course that provides a foundation of the most important concepts to anyone wanting the basics on rotational grazing.

 Register to access the Advanced Grazing Systems course online.